brainhubeu/react-carousel/docs/contributions-guide/workflow.md

 # Workflow

 1. A contributor opens a PR.
-1. A `brainhubeu` organization member creates a new branch from `master`.
+1. A `brainhubeu` organization member creates a new branch from `master` with one of the following prefixes:
+    - `fix/` for a bug fix
+    - `feature/` for a new feature
+    - `breaking/` for breaking changes
 1. A `brainhubeu` organization member changes the PR base branch.
 1. If there are no vulnerabilities, a `brainhubeu` organization member merges the PR to the created branch (other than `master`) in the main repo.
 1. The CI deploys the PR to one of the testing environments.